2019 Ontario Autism Program controversy: Background

-In 2014, while a city councillor in Toronto, Ford came under criticism after opposing a group home for the developmentally disabled, including those with autism, in a west Etobicoke neighbourhood.
+In 2014, while a city councillor in Toronto, Ford came under criticism after opposing a group home for developmentally disabled people, including those with autism, in a west Etobicoke neighbourhood.
 He was first alleged to have told members of the home that they had "ruined the community", and then attempted to defend himself by stating that the presence of the home had dropped property prices in the neighbourhood and had been a "nightmare" for its neighbours.
-After the father of an autistic son filed an integrity complaint against Ford over the scandal, Ford told the Toronto Sun newspaper that the father had launched a jihad against him and that "he can go to hell, I don’t even care."
+After the father of an autistic son filed an integrity complaint against Ford over the scandal, Ford told the Toronto Sun newspaper that the father had launched a jihad against him and that "he can go to hell, I don't even care."
 The controversy was raised again during Ford's run in the 2014 Toronto mayoral election, to which Ford responded by stating that the media had distorted the issue.

 In 2016, the government of Ontario, then led by the Ontario Liberal Party and Premier Kathleen Wynne, announced that it would be eliminating government-funded access to intensive behaviour therapy for children aged five and above.
 After a significant outcry, the government reversed its decision and announced an additional $200 million in funding over the next four years.

 In the 2018 Ontario general election, the Progressive Conservative Party of Ontario, led by Doug Ford, won a majority in the election, capturing 76 of the 124 seats in the Legislative Assembly of Ontario and returning to government for the first time since 2003.
 As part of their platform, the PCs to add 100 million $ in funding per year to the Ontario Autism Programme.
 At the time of the election, there were 23 000 children on the waiting list for access to autism-related services in Ontario.